bekasa/astro/src/pages/blog/responsive-design.md

 These frameworks provide ready built grid systems which operate to effectively scale and manipulate the layout.
 Depending on how they are implemented, grid contained elements scale automatically to screen widths.
 If required columns can be forced to slide downwards on small screen devices so that it is added to the main column.
 The viewer sees an extended main column with the right column content tacked on at the bottom.

-Images contained in a grid, provided they do not have fixed dimensions, exhibit the same behavior, automatic scaling.
+Images contained in a grid, provided they do not have fixed dimensions, exhibit the same behaviour, automatic scaling.
 Where necessary image versions can be created for mobile, tablet and desktop.
 Image display is dependent on screen resolution and size.

 ### Conclusion